YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 There are three structures for the interface between YottaDB and Go:
-:code:`BufferT` for data, :code:`BufferTArray` for a list of subscripts or a set of variable or lock resource names, :code:`KeyT` for keys where a key in turn consists of a variable or lock resource name and subscripts, as discussed in `Concepts`_.
+:code:`BufferT` for data, :code:`BufferTArray` for a list of subscripts or a set of variable names, :code:`KeyT` for keys where a key in turn consists of a variable or lock resource name and subscripts, as discussed in `Concepts`_.

 .. code-block:: go